-The survey provides detailed data on e.g. hours worked, conditions of employment, job search, and participation in courses and other education.
+The Labor Force Survey is a quarterly sample-based interview survey on the Danish population between 15 and 89 years.
+The survey sheds light on how many are employed, unemployed (LFS unemployed) or outside the labor force.
+The survey provides detailed data on e.g. hours worked, conditions of employment, job search, and participation in courses and other education by regions, age and sex.
 Consequently the survey can, among other things, estimate the number of employed people who work at home regularly; how many self-employed people who work during weekends; or how many people have have a part-time job.